cja5553/mobile-phone-data-to-assess-unhealthy-food-reliance/README.md

 # Codes for paper titled "Using mobile-phone data to assess socio-economic disparities in convenience store and fast food reliance during COVID-19"

-Author: Charles Alba and Ruopeng An
+Authors: Charles Alba and Ruopeng An

-R&R in Health Data Science Journal
+ Accepted and forthcoming in Health Data Science Journal

 Please Cite as: Alba, C & An, R (2023).
 Using mobile-phone data to assess racial disparities in unhealthy food reliance during the COVID-19 pandemic.
-Working Paper
+Health Data Science.
+DOI: 10.34133/hds.0101

 ## Research Design